jamiegoodnight/cupajoe/README.md

 ![CoffeeScript](https://i.imgur.com/qbkT8v5.png)

-> Today, CoffeeScript is largely forgotten, but we can still use it to study transpilation, the process of taking source code in one programming language and producing an output in a different one.
-Transpilation is code translation.
+> Today, CoffeeScript is largely forgotten, but we can still use it to study transpilation.
+"Code translation", that is.
 In this case, CoffeeScript will transpile into JavaScript.

 ## Install